Battle of Tarakan (1942): Battle

 On 10 January 1942, after an MLD Dornier Do 24 spotted the approaching Japanese invasion fleet, Lt.
 Col. Simon de Waal ordered the destruction of all oil installations on the island.
-The engineer platoons dynamited the drilling pipes, causing an underground explosion that prevented the wells and oil below to be extracted in the near future.
+The engineer platoons dynamited the drilling pipes, causing an underground explosion that prevented the wells and oil below from being extracted in the near future.
 By 10:00 P.M., 100,000 tons worth of oil had been engulfed in flames.

 At 03:00 A.M. on 11 January, Sergeant-Major C.P.E.
 Spangenberg, commanding the Amal River support point (with 53 troops) reported sighting landing vessels nearing the coast.
 At that point, the Right Wing Unit of the Japanese invasion force began to land on the eastern parts of Tarakan under the silhouette of the blazing oil fields.

-Since Dutch forces have arranged their dispositions to defend attacks from a westerly direction, they were still uncertain that the enemy forces that have been concentrating on the eastern parts of the island constitute the main attacking force.
-Diversionary landings and maneuvers were still being considered, even as another Japanese landing force were already sighted at 05:00 A.M. by the defending force at Tandjoeng Batoe, further south of the Amal River.
+Since Dutch forces had arranged their dispositions to defend attacks from a westerly direction, they were still uncertain that the enemy forces that had been concentrating on the eastern parts of the island constituted the main attacking force.
+Diversionary landings and maneuvers were still being considered, even as another Japanese landing force had already been sighted at 05:00 A.M. by the defending force at Tandjoeng Batoe, further south of the Amal River.

 Right Wing Unit

-Col. Yamamoto's Right Wing Unit, having mistook the fires at the Gunung Cangkol oil field for that of the Lingkas oil field to the south, landed four to six km further north of their intended landing point, the mount of the Amal River.
-Spangenberg's forces also mistook the Japanese landing vessels, which were circling around at the time, are making a direct landing attempt and ordered his forces to open fire at them.
+Col. Yamamoto's Right Wing Unit, having mistaken the fires at the Gunung Cangkol oil field for that of the Lingkas oil field to the south, landed four to six km further north of their intended landing point, the mouth of the Amal River.
+Spangenberg's forces also mistook the Japanese landing vessels, which were circling around at the time, and making a direct landing attempt and ordered his forces to open fire at them.

-Reaching Amal river by 05:00, the unit attacked and outflanked Spangenberg's pillboxes located there, defeating his troops.
-With 25-30 of his troops that was left, Spangenberg withdrew to a new support point near the Pamoesian River.
-As fires from the oil fields rendered many support points useless, Spangenberg's have become the main point of defense on the Eastern Front.
+Reaching the Amal river by 05:00, the unit attacked and outflanked Spangenberg's pillboxes located there, defeating his troops.
+With 25-30 of his troops that were left, Spangenberg withdrew to a new support point near the Pamoesian River.
+As fires from the oil fields rendered many support points useless, Spangenberg's had become the main point of defense on the Eastern Front.
 Under the overall command of Capt.
 Saraber, the point became a rallying base for retreating troops, enabling the Dutch to restore the front line.

 To support this line, the Dutch constructed a second front line behind Saraber's.
-Consisted of around 650 men, the line was supported by Everaars' Javanese machine gun company, Treffers's Ambonese soldiers and several overvalwagens.
-Everaar's troops, however, did not receive proper training; many of the machine guns malfunctioned and the company had virtually little to no ammunition.
+Consisting of around 650 men, the line was supported by Everaars' Javanese machine gun company, Treffers's Ambonese soldiers and several of overvalwagens.
+Everaar's troops, however, had not received proper training; many of their machine guns malfunctioned and the company had virtually little to no ammunition.

 Dutch barracks at Lingkas (Tarakan).
 Captured by the Japanese in 1942, it was recaptured by the Australians in May 1945.